 Dr. Wang has been quoted, featured, appeared or published in the Wall Street Journal, the Washington Post, Newsweek, USA Today, the Christian Science Monitor, NBC News, Fox News and C-Span.

 Dr. Wang really enjoys his work and so he doesn’t spend much time on his interests and hobbies.
 Though his main job at OSSM is administrative, he finds time to teach a class every spring.
 Some tell him that he should not teach as his schedule is a bit overloaded; however, it is the teaching that rejuvenates and energizes him to do the other things that are required of him.

 Dr. Wang grew up in upstate New York in the Albany area.
 (Albany is the capital of New York State.)
 His father was a professor at Rensselaer Polytechnic Institute.
-During the summer following my sophomore year in high school, his father came home and told the family to get in the station wagon.
+During the summer following his sophomore year in high school, his father came home and told the family to get in the station wagon.
 He told them that they were driving to Oklahoma.
 He thought this was terrible news and vowed that the first thing he would do was find a way to leave the state and never come back.

 Two providential things happened when he arrived in Oklahoma.
 As a sixteen-year-old high school student, he met a retired Air Force test pilot and decorated combat veteran named John Saxon and he met his high school math teacher, Dr. David Drennan.
 John Saxon later founded a textbook publishing company called Saxon Publishers, Inc. and his high school math teacher Dr. Drennan went on to help found the Oklahoma School of Science and Mathematics.